FriendsOfSymfony/FOSRestBundle/README.md

 The `formats` and `templating_formats` settings determine which formats are supported via the serializer and which via the template layer.
 Note that a value of "false" means that the given format is disabled.
+In other words any format listed in ``templating_formats`` will require a template for rendering using the ``templating`` service, will any format listed in ``formats`` will use JMSSerializerBundle for rendering.

 When using `RouteRedirectView::create()` the default behavior of forcing a redirect to the route for html is enabled, but needs to be enabled for other formats if needed.